-An individual A Complainant who believes s/he has been unlawfully harassed (see definition on page 1) alleges harassment based on a protected class or retaliation may make an informal complaint, either orally or in writing: 1) to a teacher, other employee, or-building administrator; 2) directly to one of the Compliance Officers_CO; and/or 3) to the Superintendent or other Corporation-level employee.
+An individual who believes s/he has been unlawfully harassed (see definition on page 1) A Complainant who alleges harassment based on a protected class or retaliation may make an informal complaint, either orally or in writing to: 1) to a teacher, other employee, or a building administrator; 2) directly to one (1) of the Compliance Officers; and/ the CO or 3) to the Superintendent or other Corporation-level employee.

-All informal complaints must be reported to one of the Compliance Officers CO who will either will facilitate an informal resolution as described below on his/her own, or appoint another individual to facilitate an informal resolution.
+All informal complaints must be reported to one (1) of the Compliance Officers-the CO who will either will facilitate an informal resolution as described below on his/her own, or appoint another individual to facilitate an informal resolution.

-The Corporation's informal complaint procedure is designed to provide employees, other members of the Corporation community or third parties who believe they are being subjected to unlawful harassment (see definition on page 1) the Complainant with a range of options designed to bring aimed at bringing about a resolution of their the Complainant's concerns.
-Depending upon the nature of the complaint and the wishes of the individual claiming unlawful harassment Complainant, informal resolution may involve, but is not be limited to, one or more of the following:
+The Corporation's informal complaint procedure is designed to provide employees, other members of the Corporation community or third parties who believe they are being subjected to unlawful harassment (see definition on page 1) the Complainant with a range of options designed to bring about a resolution of their the Complainant's concerns.
+Depending upon the nature of the complaint and the wishes of the individual claiming unlawful harassment, the Complainant informal resolution may involve, but is not be limited to, one or more of the following:

-- A. Advising the individual Complainant about how to communicate the unwelcome nature of the behavior to the alleged harasser.
-Respondent. - B. Distributing a copy of the anti-harassment policy as a reminder Policy 3362 Anti-Harassment to the individuals in the school building or office where the individual whose behavior is being questioned Respondent works or attends school. - C. If both parties agree, the Compliance Officers CO may arrange and facilitate a meeting or mediation between the individual claiming harassment Complainant and the individual accused of harassment Respondent to work out a mutual resolution.
+- A. Advising the individual Complaintant about how to communicate the unwelcome nature of the behavior to the alleged harasser Respondent. - B. Distributing a copy of the anti-harassment policy Policy 5517 Anti-Harassment as a reminder to the individuals in the school building or office where the individual whose behavior is being questioned Respondent works or attends school. - C. If both parties agree, the Compliance Officer CO may arrange and facilitate a meeting or mediate between the Complainant and the Respondent to work out a mutual resolution between the individual claiming harassment and the individual accused of harassment to work out a mutual resolution.
 Such a meeting is not appropriate in circumstances involving sexual violence.

-While there are no set time limits within which an informal complaint must be resolved, one of the Compliance Officers CO or a designee will exercise his/her authority is directed to attempt to resolve all informal complaints within fifteen (15) business days of receiving the informal complaint.
-Parties who are dissatisfied with the results of the informal complaint process may proceed to file a formal complaint, may file a complaint with the United States Department of Education, Office for Civil Rights (OCR), the Indiana Civil Rights commission (ICRC) or Equal Employment Opportunity Commission (EEOC), and/or may file a concurrent criminal complaint with the law enforcement agency having jurisdiction.
+While there are no set time limits within which an informal complaint must be resolved, one (1) of the Compliance Officers the CO or a designee will exercise his/her authority is directed to attempt to resolve all informal complaints within fifteen (15) business days of receiving the informal complaint.
+Parties who are dissatisfied with the results of the informal complaint process may proceed to file a formal complaint, may file a complaint with the United States Department of Education, Office for Civil Rights (OCR) or the Indiana Civil Rights Commission (ICRC), and/or may file a concurrent criminal complaint with the law enforcement agency having jurisdiction.
 And, as stated above, parties may request that the informal process be terminated at any time to move to the formal complaint process.